 Once they reach the age 15, their poom rank is considered to transition to equivalent dan rank automatically.
 In some but not all schools, holders of the poom rank wear a half-red/half-black belt rather than a solid black belt.

-How Long Does it Take to Get a Black Belt?
+How Long to Get a Black Belt in TaeKwonDo?

 How long it takes depends mostly on you and how much do you train but is not as much about time as it is about three main criterion: